song856854132/bus2stop_distance/README.md

 ## Simple discription

 It's a simple project that can dynamically search the distance to target from where your are.
 Base on the Bus plate you choose, the script will fetch the [PTX Bus API](https://ptx.transportdata.tw/MOTC/) to get json data, which contain your bus info including current location.
-Here is the example of code:
+Here is the example of javasricpt code:
 ```javascript=
 let bus_url='https://ptx.transportdata.tw/MOTC/v2/Bus/RealTimeNearStop/City/Taipei/672?%24top=30&%24format=JSON'